-The UK government has announced that funds available for Official Development Assistance (ODA) programmes will be significantly reduced commencing in June of this year (2021).
-This includes all GCRF and Newton grant awards.
-Further information can be found here UKRI required to review Official Development Assistance funding – UKRI
+The UK Government has announced that funds available for Official Development Assistance (ODA) programmes will be significantly reduced commencing in June of this year (2021).
+This includes all GCRF and Newton Grant awards.

 Please be assured that we are preparing for a range of scenarios for all of our potentially affected projects, both in terms of budget and project scheduling.
 We will be communicating on an individual basis with each project partner.

 In the meantime if you have any additional questions please do not hesitate to contact BGS Global Geoscience Director Martin Smith via BGS Enquiries marked ODA.